 “But I don’t have any experience!”

-When the idea of becoming a freelance writer first popped into my head, I quickly dismissed it.
+When the idea of becoming a business coach first popped into my head, I quickly dismissed it.

-Turning my passion for writing into a career was completely different.
-Who would hire me without proper experience?
-You know, years of slaving away at a cubicle for someone else who could put in a good word of recommendation.
+Turning my passion for entrepreneurship into a career was completely different.
+Who would hire me without proper experience – you know, years of working with paid clients and maybe a qualification too?

-I thought about getting a job at a magazine to gain the experience I needed, but don’t you need years of experience for that, too?
+I thought about getting a job as a coach for a coaching company to gain the experience I needed, but don’t you need years of experience for that, too?

 It’s a vicious circle.
 You can’t get a job without experience.
 But no one will give you a job to gain the experience you need.